classysoftware/vue-dependency-injection-pattern/README.md

   </div>
 ```

-In the navigation bar `RouterLinkComponent` (selected by `router-link`) is used to trigger navigation changes on click.
+In the navigation bar, we use `RouterLinkComponent` (selected by `router-link`) to trigger navigation changes on click.
 The content box contains a `RouterOutletComponent` (selected by `router-outlet`) which dynamically renders components using Vue's `<component>`.
 A router table is passed to the outlet (binding `:routerTable="routerTable"`, content see below)
 ```javascript
 {
     'hello': HelloComponent